National Trial of Anonymising Research Funding Proposals

 In the STEM research sector, the success rate of applications to Australia’s competitive grants programs is higher for men than women .
 This trend is in-part linked to unconscious bias in grant allocation processes .
 Removing identifying information, such as names and gender pronouns, can reduce gender, cultural and other biases [3, 4].

-The Office of the Women in STEM Ambassador is conducting a national trial of anonymising grant proposals.
-In this trial, reviewers of grant proposals will not know the names or genders of the applicants during the review and allocation process.
-Then, the results of the trial will be compared to data from previous years to measure any differences.
-The aim is to assess whether the anonymised review of proposals reduces gender bias in STEM grant programs.
+We are pleased to announce that the Office of the Women in STEM Ambassador’s national trial of anonymising grant proposals is well underway.
+The trial results will be compared to data from previous years to measure any differences.
+The aim is to assess whether the anonymised review of proposals reduces unconscious bias in STEM grant programs.

 - Australian Research Council.
 Engagement and impact assessment pilot 2017 report.
 Commonwealth of Australia: Australian Research Council; 2017.